EveryoneDestroysTheWorld/design/inventory/archetypes/batter-up-demon.md

       <td>Strike-out Swipe</td>
       <td>The player swings their bat, slightly knocking back enemies and structures that come in contact.</td>
       <td>Up to TBD damage to enemies and buildings.</td>
       <td>Press the primary action button.
-Hold the primary action button to charge.</td>
+Press and hold to charge, increasing damage and knockback.</td>
     </tr>
     <tr>
       <td>Here's the Pitch</td>